Agnes Grey: Genre

+Autobiographical novel

-Autobiographical novelAgnes Grey is also an autobiographical novel with strong parallels between its events and Anne's own life as a governess; indeed, according to Charlotte Brontë, the story of Agnes largely stemmed from Anne's own experiences as a governess.
+Agnes Grey is also an autobiographical novel with strong parallels between its events and Anne's own life as a governess; indeed, according to Charlotte Brontë, the story of Agnes largely stemmed from Anne's own experiences as a governess.
 Like Agnes, "dear, gentle" Anne was the youngest child of a poor clergyman.
 In April 1839, she took up a position as a governess with the Ingham family of Blake Hall, Mirfield, in Yorkshire, about 20 miles away from Haworth, to whom the Bloomfields bear some resemblance.
 One of the more memorable scenes from the novel, in which Agnes kills a group of birds to save them from being tortured by Tom Bloomfield, was taken from an actual incident.
 In December 1839, Anne, like Agnes, was dismissed.

 Anne found a post at Thorp Green, Little Ouseburn, near York, around 70 miles away, just as Agnes' second position is further from home, with older pupils—Lydia Robinson, 15.
 Elizabeth, 13, and Mary, 12.
 There was also a son, Edmund, who was eight when Anne began working there in the spring of 1840.
 Anne's brother Branwell became his tutor in January 1843.
 The fictional Murrays of Horton Lodge echo the Robinsons; like the "dashing" Mrs. Murray, who "certainly required neither rouge nor padding to add to her charms", Mrs. Lydia Robinson was a handsome woman of 40 when Anne came to Thorp Green.

 Stevie Davies remarks that Agnes Grey could be called a "Protestant spiritual autobiography".
 First, the book retains a sober tone, and Agnes displays a very strong Puritan personality reflected in her name.
 Agnes is derived from the Greek for chaste, hagne, and Grey commonly is associated with "Quakers and quietists to express radical dissociation from gaudy worldiness".

 F. B. Pinion is of the opinion that Agnes Grey "is almost certainly a fictionalized adaptation of Passages in the Life of an Individual".
 However, he also points to several sections that are "wholly fictitious":